Application Requirements for the Undergraduate Research Program

 Letters of Recommendation, Resume, and Statement of Goals

-Email the two letters of recommendation, resume, and statement of goals to firstname.lastname@example.org.
+If, for any reason, you are unable to upload your materials via the online application, you may email the two letters of recommendation, resume, and statement of goals to firstname.lastname@example.org.

 All official transcripts must be sent to:

 The online application, along with all required materials, must be received by the following deadlines:

 We will announce when decisions are made.
 For further information, call 412.396.4172 or write to email@example.com.

 Students selected for the Undergraduate Research Program are required to complete 10 weeks of research from May 19 to July 25, 2014, a safety lecture, participate in the summer symposium, complete a community service project in the area of science, attend summer speaker seminars, and participate in the Ethics Forum.
 The stipend for Duquesne University students for the 10-week period is $4,000.*